 April 24, 2017 at 10:55 am #1611

-In evaluations submitted by our faculty upon completion of our Teaching Online course, we found a common request for exposure to more instructional media tools.
+In evaluations submitted by faculty upon completion of our Teaching Online course, we found a common request for exposure to more instructional media tools.
 Our team had reservations about modeling and teaching too many tools for fear that the learning curve would be overwhelming.
 One solution we devised is to have an instructional media tool exploration assignment.
 This VoiceThread assignment showcases effective use of an instructional media tool and guides participants to explore as many or as few tools as they wish.
-The tools are listed by tool type in a presentation upload to VoiceThread.
+The tools are listed by tool type in a presentation uploaded to VoiceThread.
 Participants find a tool they feel could be effectively employed in their own course and create a video comment on the slide the tool is listed on.
-The video comment must include an overview of the tool, descriptions of the ways in which the tool might be used in an online course, and challenges or barriers that one might encounter when using and incorporating the tool into an online course.
-Then they can view colleagues’ posts for ideas about how to incorporate various tools.
+The video comment must include an overview of the tool, descriptions of the ways in which the tool might be used in an online course, and challenges or barriers that one might encounter when using the tool into an online course.
+Then faculty can view colleagues’ posts for ideas about how to incorporate various tools.

 1 user thanked author for this post.

 This is a great idea.
 We have been considering a similar assignment for our TOC course.
 What have faculty reactions been?
 Have they continued to use the tool once they leave the course?

 We encountered a similar issue so created the course below.
 It is more of a library than a course as it is self-paced and there are no requirements or assignments to complete.
 As we find new tools, we post them to the course along with accessibility concerns, pricing, trial periods and such.
 It is a good place to send faculty for the “I want to try something new” questions.
 They come back with a tool or two and then we focus our work with them on that one tool.
 If a tool gains enough interest, we develop a workshop, but this course has been a great proving ground for tools prior to launch.

 ITT1009: Smorgasbord of Technology